Instagram/MonkeyType/doc/generation.rst

 MonkeyType comes with a ``monkeytype`` command-line script for generating and applying stub files based on recorded call traces.

+The script must be able to import your code.
+It automatically adds the current working directory to the Python path, so ensuring that you run ``monkeytype`` from the root of your code is usually sufficient.
+Alternatively, you can set the ``PYTHONPATH`` environment variable.

 monkeytype stub
 ~~~~~~~~~~~~~~~